 The “unceasing labors” of V.O.N.
 Nurse Jessie Forshaw made her a ready victim of the “flu”.
 Though the case was not serious, her heart became weak.
 The doctor forbade her to use the car — in other words, she would strain her heart by starting the car by hand crank.
 V.O.N.
 Secretary Mr. Clegg wired Ottawa for help to install a self-starter for the car and to install shock absorbers (mentioned back in May 1918 but still not installed).
 V.O.N.
 Superintendent Mrs. Hanington agreed that H.Q. would bear the cost of the self-starter, and to forward the bill to Ottawa.
 Mr. Clegg also instructed the Ford garage to install the shock absorbers (“which were authorized a long time ago”).
 At the March 28 1919 meeting, a letter was read from the Board of Governors in Ottawa, advising that the amount of $150 for the self-starter for the car was enclosed.

 As 1919 got underway, the Ford Roadster continued to be a success.
 Saanich V.O.N. nurses were kept as busy as ever with their school visits.
 At the June 11 1919 meeting, “The advisability of buying another car for the use of the nurses to ease the work among the school children was discussed.”
 The July 18 1919 meeting minutes note “As the work of the nurses of the order has increased so much in this district, the necessity of a new car was suggested.”
 On February 16 1920, the Saanich V.O.N.
 Branch held its annual meeting.
 The treasurer’s statement showed that the Branch now had two cars — “Assets, 2 motors $1,200”.
-They definitely needed those two cars!
-See this overview from Nurse (now Superintendent) Jessie Forshaw’s report of cases from 1919:
+With a grand total of 3, 943 visits in 1919, they were a going concern.

 A couple of years later, the nurses were even more busy!
 “Besides working at the [baby] clinics, the three nurses are always on call to any part of the municipality and are provided with two cars to speed them on their way.
 They look after chronic and other cases unsuitable for general hospital, continue treatment of patients discharged from hospitals, attend cases where removal would entail breaking up of the home, care for mothers during pregnancy, assist the doctor at birth, give post natal care and follow up the child until school age.”
 (The Daily Colonist November 24 1921)